tinymce/tinymce-docs/plugins/emoticons.md

 ### `emoticons_database`

 This option provides the ability to specify which built-in emoji database to use when rendering emojis in the editor.
 The following built-in emoji databases are available:
-* `emojis` - This database uses unicode characters to represent emoji in the editor content.
+* `emojis` - This database uses Unicode characters to represent emoji in the editor content.
 * `emojiimages` - This database uses images provided by Twitter Emoji (twemoji) to represent emoji in the editor content.

 {% assign feature = "`emojiimages` database" %}